The AHC association of Iceland is a non-profit organization offering support for affected patients and their families.

 What causes it?

-A de novo mutation in ATP1A3 causes the episodes for 70% of the AHC individuals but other mutated genes cause the episodes for the remaining 30%.
-The Affected persons usually have significant learning disabilities and motor organisational problems, including unsteadiness.
-Although there is a concern that these problems may increase with repeated episodes, the available evidence does not support this.
+A de novo mutation in ATP1A3 causes the episodes for 80% of the AHC individuals but other mutated genes cause the episodes for the remaining 20%.

 The treatment most commonly used is flunarizine (a calcium channel blocker).
 Other drugs have not been found to be consistently helpful.
 Management is complex because of the multiple impairments and episodic deterioration.
 Bilateral attacks (those that occur on both sides of the body) may pose hazards for nutrition, hydration and breathing.